dewmguy/ItemLevelCalculator/README.md

 ## Calculating stats from an item level

-In Calculate Stats mode, each percentage \(r_i\) receives part of the budget left after sockets:
+In Calculate Stats mode, each percentage $r_i$ receives part of the budget left after sockets:

 $$
 B_i = B_{\text{stats}}\frac{r_i}{100}